 Seven pairs of running shoes is not too many!

 By tracking how many miles are run on a pair of shoes you can anticipate when they will fail, and plan to break in a pair of shoes at an optimal time during training.
-Here is a sample list of a modest collection.
+Here is a sample list of a modest collection for a running who is training for a moderate of long distance run, anything from 5k and up.

 1. Lightweight track time trial shoes.
 This is an aspirational shoe.
 It’s not necessary, but good to strive for.